liam-wiltshire/talks/linux/content.md

 # Tail

 - We use tail to read the last few lines of a file
- - We can also follow the lice action in real time - as we reproduce an issue for example
+ - We can also follow the live action in real time - as we reproduce an issue for example

 ```bash
 tail -f /var/log/nginx/access.log